PE and Sport

 We offer a comprehensive and high-quality PE curriculum for all children at Roecliffe Primary School.
-Each week, every class has the benefit of a professional sports coach to teach at least one of the PE sessions each week.
+Over the year, every class has the benefit of a professional sports coach to teach PE.
 We use Sporting Start Physical Education, community coaches from local organisations e.g. the FA, York City Football Club, cricket clubs and tennis clubs.

 The National Curriculum for PE The National Curriculum for PE can be found by clicking here

 Children in the Sports Committee have been working hard to decide what competitions we will attend, who will go and thinking about what new equipment we need to purchase.

 Click here to see our sports blog written by our Sports Committee.
 This is where we will keep you up to date with how we got on at the latest competitions!

 Oscar Bartle, Hector Hamill, Alice Hans, Max Pettitt, Poppy Ives, Teddy Sharp, Sydney Wild and Florence Jarvis.

 Please find below the calendar of the sports events for this academic year.

 Physical education programmes of study: key stages 1 and 2, state that: